ShadowXHunter/TailNode-Python-Assignment/README.md

 # TailNode-Python-Assignment
-The python files are used to create the postgres databases
+The python files contains the codes for the two assignments The backup files of the databases created are provided in this repo